Megan Taylor, Racing Secretary

 1. How long have you worked for Juddmonte and what does your role involve?

 I joined Juddmonte in September 2015.
-My current role is to assist Lord Grimthorpe, Racing Manager, who oversees all of Prince Khalid’s horses that are in training in the UK, Ireland, France, the USA and Australia.
+My current role is to assist Barry Mahon, General Manager, Ireland and European Racing, who oversees all of Juddmonte's horses that are in training in the UK, Ireland, France and Australia.

 2. What experience did you have before joining Juddmonte and what experience have you gained since joining?